proxy-wasm/spec/abi-versions/v0.2.1/README.md

 ### Callbacks exposed by the Wasm module

-All callbacks (entry points named `proxy_on_<event>`) are optional, and are going to be called only if exposed by the Wasm module.
+All callbacks (entry points named `proxy_on_<event>`) are optional, and are going to be called only if exposed by the Wasm module, and not restricted by the host due to policy and/or other reasons.

 All callbacks, other than the [integration] and [memory management] functions, include a unique context identifier as the first parameter,